Tyus Jones NBA Preview vs. the Magic

 Tyus Jones Insights vs. the Magic

-- Jones is responsible for attempting 10.2% of his team's field goal attempts this season with 9.4 per game.

-- He's connected on 1.1 threes per game, or 8.8% of his team's makes from beyond the arc this season.
+- He's knocked down 1.0 threes per game, or 8.3% of his team's makes from beyond the arc this season.

-- Jones' opponents, the Magic, have a middling offensive tempo, ranking 18th in the NBA with 102.8 possessions per game, while his Wizards rank 11th in possessions per game with 105.6.
+- Jones' Wizards average 105.6 possessions per game, which ranks 12th among NBA teams, while the Magic have a middling offense in terms of tempo, ranking 16th with 102.9 possessions per contest.

-- Conceding 39.5 rebounds per game, the Magic are the best squad in the league.
+- The Magic are the best squad in the league, allowing 38.9 rebounds per game.

-- The Magic allow 22.7 assists per contest, second-ranked in the NBA.
+- The Magic are the second-ranked team in the NBA, allowing 23 assists per contest.

-- The Magic are the eighth-ranked squad in the NBA at allowing threes, giving up 11.6 made 3-pointers per game.
+- The Magic are the sixth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!